-However, in both cases the integral operators acting on the functions $f_{\pm}$ are nonsingular.
-In this situation one can put the formal limit $\epsilon\rightarrow0$ in the equations (\ref{93}) and (\ref{94}), and by doing some elementary algebraic manipulations one can extract the searched functions.
-Finally, we obtain the results
+In both the cases the integral operators acting on the functionals $f_{\pm}$ are nonsingular.
+By this reason one can put straightforwardly the formal limit $\epsilon\rightarrow0$ in the integral equations (\ref{93}) and (\ref{94}), and by doing few elementary algebraic manipulations one can extract the searched functionals.
+The f\/inal results are as follows